ISIS Unveiled: The Identity of The Insurgency in Syria and Iraq

 A month earlier, P.M. al-Maliki warned that Saudi Arabia and Qatar are attempting to carry out:

-“an Iraq style plot against Syria in an attempt to topple the government by deploying terrorists”.
+“an Syria style plot against Iraq in an attempt to topple the government by deploying terrorists”.

 In an interview with the Lebanese al-Mayyadeen satellite network, al-Maliki spelled out that a coup was planned against Iraq, saying: